Requesting Grants

 - Determine an estimated cost for the project

-Note: If you need assistance with locating funding sources for your potential project, please reach out to Dr. Amber Hroch in the Grants office.
+Note: If you need assistance with locating funding sources for your potential project, please reach out to Kathy O'Malley in the Grants office.

 Step 2: Submit the Information to the Grants Office

 To gain approval to develop an application or partner on a grant application, please complete the Grant Proposal Intent Form.
-Include the request for application/proposal (RFA/RFP), if possible.
-Your Grant Proposal Intent Form will then be reviewed by the Executive Team (EC) for approval.
+If possible, include the request for application/proposal (RFA/RFP).

 Step 4: Begin Preparing Your Application